Bachelor of Science (Honours) in Investment Science

-Admitted students with insufficient background in relevant disciplines are required to pass extra credit-bearing subjects.
+Admitted students with an insufficient background in relevant disciplines are required to pass extra credit-bearing subjects.

 Work-Integrated Education (2 training credits)

-A minimum of two weeks or 80 hours of work in a banking, financial, investment, insurance or statistics company in Hong Kong or the Chinese Mainland.
+A minimum of two weeks or 80 hours of work in a banking, financial, investment, insurance or statistics company in Hong Kong, the Chinese mainland or overseas.

 Recognition and Prospects

 Graduates have excellent career prospects.
-The programme is designed to develop students’ mathematical and statistical skills, and enhance their understanding of the application of those skills in the world of modern investment and finance.
-Quantitative analysis, critical thinking and communications skills enable our graduates to pursue careers in business and finance related fields.
+The programme is designed to develop students’ mathematical and statistical skills and enhance their understanding of the application of those skills in the world of modern investment and finance.
+Quantitative analysis, critical thinking and communication skills enable our graduates to pursue careers in business- and finance-related fields.

-In addition to finance-related field, our graduates also find careers in education, information technology, scientific research, marketing and consultancy.
+In addition to working in finance-related fields, our graduates find careers in education, information technology, scientific research, marketing and consultancy.

-An Associate Degree or a Higher Diploma in Mathematics, Statistics, Science, Business or Engineering from The Hong Kong Polytechnic University, or similar qualifications from other institutions or equivalent.
+An Associate Degree or a Higher Diploma in Mathematics, Statistics, Science, Business or Engineering from The Hong Kong Polytechnic University, or a similar qualification from another local educational institution or equivalent.

 Additional Documents Required

 Transcript / Certificate